 Applicants must successfully pass a criminal background investigation, which includes Washington State Patrol.

 The University of Washington recognizes that residents enrolled in its programs are trainees, not employees.
-As such, all applicants also must be able to meet the conditions of the institutional house officer (resident) training agreement.
-Individuals must meet one of the following requirements:
+AIndividuals must meet one of the following requirements:

 Eligibility for appointment will be determined by review of application materials and, if necessary, by contacting appropriate persons at the applicant’s medical school for additional information.